 Home page La Cañada, Ávila, Spain, the J87 observatory

-The observatory was built in 2002 on private funding around an exent (the telescope is not mechanically coupled with the building) 2.5 m high concrete pier.
-The basement, 3.20 m on each side, is the control room.
-On the first floor are the .30 m (now .41 m) telescope, digital focuser, BVRI filter wheel and CCD all enclosed in a fiberglass dome.
+The observatory was built in 2002 around an exent (the telescope is not mechanically coupled with the building) 2.5 m high concrete pier.

 The observatory, July 2007